JohnFu11er/DevOps_Days_Raleigh_2023/ReadMe.md

   - Monitoring and observability
   - WAF and DoS protection
 - Best practices:
-  - avoid complexity and overhead
+  - Avoid complexity and overhead
-  - enforce zero trust for comms to/from and within the k8s cluster
+  - Enforce zero trust for comms to/from and within the k8s cluster
-  - secure n=s comms with an ingress controller and e-w comms with a service mesh
+  - Secure n=s comms with an ingress controller and e-w comms with a service mesh
-  - integrate the ingerss controller with the service mesy
+  - Integrate the ingerss controller with the service mesy
   - Automate certificate management
 - Benefits
   - Protext apps from edge to cloud